U.S. meat supplier OSI withdraws products made in Shanghai factory

 Yum has cut ties with OSI globally.
 McDonald's China and Hong Kong are no longer sourcing any products from OSI companies in China, and McDonald's in Japan has moved its sourcing to Thailand.

-The scare, which has also involved restaurants in Hong Kong, Macau and Japan, is a sensitive issue for China, which has struggled to restore confidence in its $1 trillion food processing industry since six infants died in 2008 after drinking adulterated milk.
+The scare, which has also involved restaurants in Hong Kong, Macau and Japan, is a sensitive issue for China, which has struggled to restore confidence in its $1 trillion (594 billion pounds) food processing industry since six infants died in 2008 after drinking adulterated milk.

 The withdrawal is a precautionary measure and is different from a recall which indicates a safety concern, said a person with direct knowledge of the situation.
 The person did not have permission to speak and did so on condition of anonymity.